env0-labs/env0.game.web/FUTURE.md

 - No efficiency praise.
 - No moral framing.

-Patch scripts provide only procedural confirmation, for example:
+Patch scripts provide procedural confirmation only:
 - “This will change X. Are you sure? (y/n)”
 - later: `-y`

+---

 ### Critical Rule

-Automation does not eliminate maintenance.
+Automation never eliminates maintenance.
-It moves it out of sight.

-The player must always be able to return to a Maintenance terminal and run:
+The player must always be able to access a maintenance terminal and run:

-'''Status'''
+`status`

 and receive real, current, unsanitised output.

 Maintenance remains the ground truth.

+---

+## Compliance System (Cross-Mode)

+### Purpose

+The compliance system mirrors institutional reward and punishment structures.

+It exists to sustain participation.
+It does not enforce correctness.
+It does not explain itself.

+---

+### Recognition

+- Appears to be a reward system.
+- Is arbitrary and persistent.
+- Has no mechanical effect.
+- Cannot be optimised or pursued deliberately.

+Recognition signals visibility without meaning.

+---

+### Punishment

+- Is arbitrary and temporary.
+- Introduces friction without instruction.
+- Does not block progress.
+- Expires silently.

+Punishment is framed as “enhanced compliance”.

+Recognition and punishment never interact.

 ---